Insights

 • Clothing and accessories were the top category for both national and Orthodox consumers.

-Orthodox Jewish Consumers are Spending Far Less than the National Average
+Orthodox Jewish Consumers Spend Far Less Than National Average

-While Orthodox shoppers planned to be highly engaged overall, their expected spend was lower.
+While Orthodox shoppers planned to be highly engaged overall, their expected spend was significantly lower:

 This pattern was consistent across every generation, from Gen Z to Baby Boomers.